IEEE 802.1aq: Shortest Path Bridging-VID

-SPB defines a shortest path Region which is the boundary of the shortest path topology and the rest of the VLAN topology (which may be any number of legacy bridges.)
-SPB operates by learning the SPB capable bridges and growing the Region to include the SPB capable bridges that have the same Base VID and MSTID configuration digest (Allocation of VIDs for SPB purposes).
+SPB defines a shortest path region which is the boundary of the shortest path topology and the rest of the VLAN topology, which may be any number of legacy bridges.
+SPB operates by learning the SPB-capable bridges and growing the region to include the SPB-capable bridges that have the same Base VID and MSTID configuration digest (Allocation of VIDs for SPB purposes).

-SPBV builds shortest path trees that support Loop Prevention and optionally support loop mitigation on the SPVID.
-SPBV still allows learning of Ethernet MAC addresses but it can distribute multicast address that can be used to prune the shortest path trees according to the multicast membership either through Multiple MAC Registration Protocol (MMRP) or directly using IS-IS distribution of multicast membership.
+SPBV builds shortest-path trees that support loop prevention and optionally support loop mitigation on the SPVID.
+SPBV still allows learning of Ethernet MAC addresses but it can distribute multicast addresses that can be used to prune the shortest path trees according to the multicast membership either through Multiple MAC Registration Protocol (MMRP) or directly using IS-IS distribution of multicast membership.

-SPBV builds shortest path trees but also interworks with legacy bridges running Rapid Spanning Tree Protocol and Multiple Spanning Tree Protocol.
-SPBV uses techniques from MSTP Regions to interwork with non-SPT regions behaving logically as a large distributed bridge as viewed from outside the region.
+SPBV builds shortest-path trees but also interworks with legacy bridges running Rapid Spanning Tree Protocol and Multiple Spanning Tree Protocol (MSTP).
+SPBV uses techniques from MSTP regions to interwork with non-SPT regions behaving logically as a large distributed bridge as viewed from outside the region.

 SPBV supports shortest path trees but SPBV also builds a spanning tree which is computed from the link state database and uses the Base VID.
-This means that SPBV can use this traditional spanning tree for computation of the Common and Internal Spanning Tree (CIST).
+This means that SPBV can use this traditional spanning tree for computation of the common and internal spanning tree (CIST).
 The CIST is the default tree used to interwork with other legacy bridges.
-It also serves as a fall back spanning tree if there are configuration problems with SPBV.
+It also serves as a fallback spanning tree if there are configuration problems with SPBV.

 SPBV has been designed to manage a moderate number of bridges.
-SPBV differs from SPBM in that MAC addresses are learned on all bridges that lie on the shortest path and a shared VLAN learning is used since destination MACs may be associated with multiple SPVIDs.
+SPBV differs from SPBM in that MAC addresses are learned on all bridges that lie on the shortest path and shared VLAN learning is used since destination MACs may be associated with multiple SPVIDs.
 SPBV learns all MACs it forwards even outside the SPBV region.